 If you stay at a hotel in Lake Louise Village or the Lake Louise Campground, you can use the Park & Ride Connector shuttle for free as it stops in the village and campground.

-The Park and Ride Connector shuttle loops between the Lake Louise Campground, the town of Lake Louise (Samson Mall), and the Lake Louise Park and Ride located at the Lake Louise Ski Area.
+The Park and Ride Connector shuttle loops between the Lake Louise Campground, the Community of Lake Louise (Samson Mall), and the Lake Louise Park and Ride located at the Lake Louise Ski Area.

 Staying in a Lake Louise hotel does not get you special access to Moraine Lake.
 Some hotels and lodges around Lake Louise village offer private shuttles, though.
 You will have to call the Lake Louise hotel you have booked to confirm if they offer a free shuttle to Moraine Lake.